randyrants/sharpkeys/README.md

 **Q: Type a Key shows a code that is E0_nnnn - can I remap this key?**
 A: If a scancode has 6 numbers, then it is what is known as a triple byte scancode which is something that cannot be remapped by the Windows Registry.
 To remap a key like this, you'll need an active remapper like AutoHotKeys or the app that came with the keyboard (e.g. Logitech's Options) if available.

+**Q: Type a Key doesn't recognize the Alt key when I type it - how do I remap this key?**
+A: The Alt key scancode doesn't make it through the system, to get to the Type a Key window.
+Basically, when you type Alt, Windows sends it to the system menu and activate it, rather than sending the scancode to the window.
+You can still remap this key, but you'll see to select it from the list manually; you'll find it in the grouping of keys marked as "Special".

 ## Hope for GitHub contributions:
 * A more complete list to support more international keyboards
 * An import/export functionality that allows people to swap keymappings easier